Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 Climbing the ladder in IT requires the right blend of technical expertise and business acumen.

-Studying IT Management qualification and gaining considerable IT Project Management work experience will help boost future career growth and make a smooth transition to a managerial role.
+Studying for an IT Management qualification and gaining considerable IT Project Management work experience will help boost future career growth and smooth transition to a managerial role.

 Useful Links to Explore: